I don’t think any of us had the audacity to predict it would grow as big or as fast as it has.Andy Jassy,

-Jassy’s predictions may not have been on point, but his idea certainly was, which eventually translated into Amazon Web Services, the best-in-market Infrastructure as a Service (IaaS) company that has grown to spread across 190 countries since its launch.
+Jassy’s predictions may not have been on point.
+Still, his idea certainly was, which eventually translated into Amazon Web Services, the best-in-market Infrastructure as a Service (IaaS) company that has spread across 190 countries since its launch.

 Businesses no longer have to plan for IT infrastructure such as servers in advance.
 They can access thousands of servers virtually within minutes by leveraging the power of cloud computing.
 And while AWS is the top choice for businesses, here’s why and how it works.

 AWS eliminates up-front capital infrastructure costs that, in turn, help scale up a business.
 It is a smooth sailing product-market fit that hundreds of thousands of businesses rely on.
 In fact, AWS has outcompeted the Google Cloud platform too — Amazon dominates the cloud application development market, with its public cloud market share accounting for 41%.

 Given its immense popularity globally, Amazon Web Services (AWS) doesn’t need any formal introduction.
 Amazon web service is an online platform providing scalable and cost-effective cloud computing solutions.

 It offers several on-demand operations like compute power, content delivery, database storage, etc., to help corporations scale and grow.

 Amazon Web Services (AWS) is the world’s most adopted cloud platform.
 It is working on a pay-as-you-go model, dominating the public cloud market with a 39% share, spreading across 190 countries and 170 AWS services all across any time serving millions of customers like GE, Samsung, Coca-Cola, Slack, and Netflix.
 And offering benefits like reduced costs, more agility, and faster innovation.